tamimology/docker-cloudflare-setup/README.md

 Once you enter to the website, you need to check the availability of the desired URL, until you find a free one, or decide to buy a cheap one.
 In the guide, I will be referring to "***mydomain.gk***" for illustration purposes only

-Ath the time I prepared this guide, there was a bug on their server in which you cannot just click on any of the options available, so to register, simply click on **Services** then choose **Register a New Domain**.
-Follow the steps in there, and make sure you choose the **12 months** plan as it is the longest period offered as free.
+At the time I prepared this guide, there was a bug on their server in which you cannot just click on any of the options available, so to register, simply click on **Services** then choose **Register a New Domain**.
+Follow the steps in there, and make sure you choose the **12 months** plan as it is the longest period offered for free.

 ![free dns](/cloudflare/free_dns.png)

 ## Changing Nameservers

-#### This is step is where you link your DNS address with the Cloudflare Tunnel
+#### This is where you link your DNS address with the Cloudflare Tunnel

 Now after you signed up, go to **Services** then choose **My Domains** from the drop down list, then next to your registered domain, click on **Manage Domain**.